 About R. Foxworth

-Rodney is Baltimore Manager of BMe, a social venture organization developed by the John S. and James L. Knight Foundation in partnership with Open Society Foundations that celebrates black men as societal assets and invests in exemplary black male leaders and social innovators across a growing number of U.S. cities.
+Rodney is Community Manager of BMe, a nonprofit social venture organization developed by the John S. and James L. Knight Foundation in partnership with Open Society Foundations that celebrates black men as societal assets and funds, promotes and networks enterprising black male leaders across a growing number of U.S. cities.
 He is also co-founder and co-organizer of SocEnt Breakfast, a monthly meetup that convenes Baltimore-area social entrepreneurs.

 Most recently, Rodney was program manager at Job Opportunities Task Force (JOTF), a nonprofit workforce development and policy advocacy organization.
 Prior to JOTF, Rodney held marketing, business development, and corporate communication positions in the private sector, for companies such as Laureate Education, Affiliated Computer Services (ACS), Blue Sky Factory, and Smith Growth Partners.